 This free event is a live streaming webinar for small businesses who want some practical advice from experts on where and how to start their online journey, and how to protect their business online.
 There will be a panel of experts giving practical advice on how to build a website and good social media pages, how to stay safe with your accounting systems, as well as what customers are looking for.
 This event is organised by business.govt.nz and the MBIE digital economy team.

-Follow the link and you will be able to follow the live stream on May 11.
+If you can't make it in person, you can watch on our live-stream (link to be posted on our website at https://livestream.com/i-filmscience/KeepingYourBusinessSafeOnline).
+Follow this link and you will be able to follow the live stream on May 11.

 During the event, don't hesitate to ask live questions to experts that will answer them.
 This event is free!